PREPARING YOU FOR GOING HOME

 Discharge time

 The recommended discharge time is 10:00 am.
-Discharge after this time may incur additional charges. if you have trouble organising for your discharge, please discuss this with your nurse.
+Discharge after this time may incur additional charges.
+If you have trouble organising for your discharge, please discuss this with your nurse.

 At home